seanslma/maki/SQL/MSSQL/ANSI_NULLS.md

 select * from #tmpx where v <> @val;
 GO

-# compare column with column does not work
+# column with column comparison does not work
 select t2.* from #tmpx as t2
 join (select * from #tmpx) as t1 on t1.i = t2.i